adonisjs/legacy-docs/3.0/middleware.md

 ---
 title: Middleware
 permalink: middleware
+description: HTTP middleware documentation for AdonisJs
-weight: 6
+weight: 4
 categories:
-- getting-started
+- guides
 ---

+{{TOC}}

 Middleware is a layer of classes executed before your Routes actions.

 Middleware has more than a single use case.
-Official middleware shipped with Adonis are used for various reasons.
-For example-
+For example:

 The body Parser middleware is responsible for parsing request body and handle file uploads.
-Whereas the Auth middleware is used to authenticate request and throw `401` Exception whenever the request is not made by an authenticated user.
+Whereas the Auth middleware is used to authenticate the requests and throw `401` Exception whenever the request is not made by an authenticated user.

 Middleware has capabilities to: